Hakim112/CavsChallenge/documentation/windows_carla_setup.md

 `conda activate carla`

-5. cd to location of the unzip folder, and then cd again to `WindowsNoEditor\PythonAPI\examples`.
+5. cd to root location of the dev challenge repository

 6. Run the following command